Zero bar

-The Zero candy bar, introduced in 1920, is a candy bar composed of a combination of caramel, peanut and almond nougat covered with a layer of white chocolate fudge.
+The Zero candy bar is a candy bar composed of a combination of caramel, peanut and almond nougat covered with a layer of white fudge.
 Its outwardly white color — an unusual color for a candy bar — has become its trademark.
-The coating melted at a higher temperature than brown chocolates, making the bar a popular choice for summer vending in the pre-air conditioning South.
+The white coating does not contain cocoa butter, so it does not technically qualify as white chocolate.
 Zero resembles Snickers, a candy manufactured by Mars, except Zero is white instead of dark brown.